mevansam/cf-event-resource-type/example/README.md

 You can also run the task locally by running the `check.go` and `in.go` command code via the [Go](https://golang.org/) as shown below.
 This can be useful for debugging the Concourse resource type code.

+> To run the examples below you will need the [`jq`](https://stedolan.github.io/jq/) tool available within the system to path to be able to parse the JSON results

 ```
 SOURCE=$(echo '{
     "api": "https://api.local.pcfdev.io",